 Comparisons with public microarray data.
 Differential gene expression between experimental conditions (e.g. control and gene knockout) was determined for >10,000 public microarray data sets deposited at the Gene Expression Omnibus (www.ncbi.nlm.nih.gov/geo).
 The overlap between differentially expressed genes in each data set and the 168 open chromatin genes perturbed in human islets from T2D donors was determined and the p value for the enrichment was calculated using Fisher’s exact test.

 In silico analysis of transcription factor binding sites (TFBS).
-TFBS were detected using the STORM algorithm (Schones et al., 2007).
-A region 2kb upstream (here used as surrogates for promotors) of the transcription start site for the candidate gene was used based on Ensembl built 62.
-This region was scanned with the matrices contained in TRANSFAC public (Matys et al., 2006) and JASPAR (Bryne et al., 2008) (version of June 2011) databases to identify TFBS.
+TFBS were detected using the Regulatory Genomics Toolbox (regen.googlecode.com).A region 1 kb upstream of the promoter (Ensembl built GRCh37.p13) of genes were used to find binding sites.
+Next, we performed motif match analysis using the motif matching tool available in Biopython (Cock et al., 2009) with a false positive rate (FPR) of 0.0001 in these regions (Wilczynski et al., 2009).
+Motifs were obtained in Jaspar and Uniprobe databases (Bryne et al., 2008; Newburger and Bulyk, 2009).
+The same procedure was repeated 100 times on random genomic regions with the same length as the original regions.
+We employed a one-tailed Fisher exact test to measure if the proportion of binding sites of a motif inside the gene promoters is higher than the proportion of binding sites in random regions.
+Final p-values were corrected by the Benjamini-Hochberg method (Hochberg and Benjamini, 2009).
+For detection of candidate regulators of Sox5, we performed motif match in open chromatin regions close to Sox5 (i.e. that overlapped with the gene or promoter region of 1 kb upstream), which are only found in differentiated islet cells.

 Analysis of eSNPs.
 The analysis of single nucleotide polymorphisms associated with gene expression traits (eSNPs) the expression data was performed using linear models analyzed by in-house R and Perl code (at Sage Bionetworks) as previously described (Schadt ref) using 10 permutations of the expression file.
 The permutation was done by swapping column preserve the coexpression structure of the data.